saylesss88/nix-book/src/nix/nix_language.md

 5
 ```

-- The body of the function automatically returns the result of the function.
+The body of the function automatically returns the result of the function.
 Functions are called by spaces between it and its parameters.
 No commas are
 needed to separate parameters.

 The following is a function that expects an attribute set with required
-attributes `a` and `b` and concatenates (adds) them:
+attributes `a` and `b` and concatenates them:

 ```nix
 { a, b }: a + b